 state or local government operations.

 States vary in how aviation fuel is taxed.
 Some states include jet fuel in their sales tax base.
 Others assess an excise tax separately, and for some states both apply.
-California has the highest jet fuel tax rate (7.25 percent), with an 10.6 cent prepayment tax per gallon and a 2 cent excise tax per gallon.
-California also levies an 18¢ excise tax per gallon on aviation gasoline.
+Among states that impose excise taxes, Vermont imposes the highest excise tax on aviation fuel at a rate of 30.17¢ per gallon, and the District of Columbia imposes the highest excise tax on jet fuel at a rate of 23.5¢ per gallon.

 |Colorado Online Tax Handbook Home